-When strategic portfolio design has been determined, there will be a target exposure for each asset class and a range around that target.
-In non-discretionary accounts Greycourt will make recommendations to opportunistically rebalance above or below the target, depending on Greycourt's tactical outlook.
-Out-ofbalance portfolios may be rebalanced back to the minimum or maximum ranges or back to the target exposure, depending on valuations/dislocations in that sector of the market.
-Greycourt believes in a disciplined variance (within established ranges) from strategic targets based on three key investing principles:
+A client's strategic portfolio design defines long-term target exposure for each asset class as well as minimum and maximum ranges bracketing that target.
+In non-discretionary accounts Greycourt may make recommendations to opportunistically rebalance above or below the target, depending on Greycourt's tactical outlook.
+Out-of-balance portfolios may be rebalanced back to the minimum or maximum ranges or back to the target exposure, depending on our assessment of valuations and the nature and magnitude of dislocations or opportunities in that sector of the market.
+We primarily make tactical allocation recommendations within the context of portfolio rebalancing.
+However, on occasion when we see large dislocations in the market, we will seek to position client portfolios more opportunistically.